PHILOSOPHICAL EGGS

 Michael Maier, Atalanta Fugiens (1618)

 In alchemical lore, the philosophical egg represents a domain in which diverse materials undergo a fusion into something new, the philosopher’s stone, which can help one become wise.
 Heraclitus said: “Lovers of wisdom should be enquirers into many things”.
-My weekly blog, full of long and short posts, is committed to this diversity and offers a domain in which various ideas come together in illuminating and often puzzling ways: they are like philosophical eggs.
+My blog, full of long and short posts, is committed to this diversity and offers a domain in which various ideas come together in illuminating and often puzzling ways: they are like philosophical eggs.
 Cracking and digesting them should bring you some surprises and, hopefully, some nourishing wisdom.

 Copyright notification: